vitessio/website/content/en/docs/18.0/reference/programs/vtgate/_index.md

       --grpc_use_effective_callerid                                      If set, and SSL is not used, will set the immediate caller id from the effective caller id's principal.
-      --healthcheck_retry_delay duration                                 health check retry delay (default 2ms) --healthcheck_timeout duration                                     the health check timeout period (default 1m0s) -h, --help                                                             help for vtgate
+      --healthcheck_retry_delay duration                                 health check retry delay (default 2ms) --healthcheck_timeout duration                                     the health check timeout period (default 1m0s) -h, --help                                                             help for docgen
       --jaeger-agent-host string                                         host and port to send spans to. if empty, no tracing will be done
       --keep_logs duration                                               keep logs for this long (using ctime) (zero to keep forever)
       --keep_logs_by_mtime duration                                      keep logs for this long (using mtime) (zero to keep forever)